dotnet/csharplang/proposals/data-classes.md

 `Equals` method with an identity conversion to the target type is preferred over the virtual `Equals(object)` method).

-Note that the equality defined in this manner is not symmetric in the case of record subtyping.
-This topic will be addressed in more detail later, but it's important to note for equality that `a.Equals(b)` may be true if `B` is a subtype of `A` (and therefore has an implicit conversion) and all of the shared members between `A` and `B` are equal.
-In contrast, `A` would likely not have an implicit conversion to `B`, so they would not be considered equal.
+There is also one hidden data member, `EqualityContractOrigin`, that is always considered in equality.
+By default this member always returns the static type of its containing type, i.e. `typeof(Containing)`.
+This means that sub-classes are not, by default, considered equal to their base classes, or vice versa.
+This also ensures that equality is commutative and `GetHashCode` matches the results of `Equals`.
+These methods are virtual, so they can be overridden, but then it is the user's responsibility to ensure that they abide by the appropriate contract.

-`GetHashCode` would be implemented by calling `GetHashCode` on each of the data members and these would be combined using a symmetric operation (like `xor`) to prevent ordering from affecting the results.
+`GetHashCode` would be implemented by calling `GetHashCode` on each of the data members and these would be combined using a symmetric operation (like `+`) to prevent ordering from affecting the results.

 ### Readonly initialization